azmusgb/rules_central/README.md

 python app.py
 ```
 Then open [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser.
+You can also visit [/about](http://127.0.0.1:8080/about) to view the running version and helpful links.

 ### Custom configuration
 Set the ``CONFIG_PATH`` environment variable to load an alternative